Cruz homers, keys Nats over Mets 4-2 with 8th-inning hit

 Kyle Finnegan (1-0) pitched a perfect eighth, and Tanner Rainey worked around Mark Canha’s leadoff single in the ninth for his first save.

-Fox, 24, found out Saturday night he was going to debut Sunday.
-He woke at 6 a.m., then again at 7 a.m., both times thinking he was late to the field.

-“It was an amazing time,” Fox said.
-“It was a dream come true.”

-New York had been trying for its fifth 4-0 start, its first since 2012.
+New York had been trying for its fifth 4-0 starts, its first since 2012.
 The Mets have not swept the Nationals in Washington since 2018.

 Mets starter Carlos Carrasco retired 15 consecutive batters after allowing a first-inning single to Josh Bell.
 Carrasco allowed two hits, struck out five and walked none in 5 2/3 innings.